xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 	- **ephemeral segment** -- the current newest segment of the garbage collector
 		- this is where GC happens
 		- once it is full, a new one is added and the old one becomes generation 2 segment
-- `GC` class -- for interacting with the GC:
+- {% ihighlight cs %}GC{% endihighlight %} class -- for interacting with the GC:
 	- checking the generation of the object
 	- checking the number of generation collections
 	- forcing a collection of a given generation